 About the Celebrations

-The university-wide Commencement ceremony is the official University of Illinois academic ceremony at which the Chancellor presides and the President confers degrees.
+The universitywide Commencement ceremony is the official University of Illinois Urbana-Champaign academic ceremony at which the chancellor presides and the university president confers degrees.

 Convocation Ceremonies